 Prognosis: Prognosis is term used for a doctor’s prediction of how a patient’s disease will progress, and what chances are for recovery.

 Proliferation: Proliferation of tumor cells means growth and division.
-Most normal cells divide seldomly, balancing the rate of cell division with cell death to keep a constant number of cells.
+Most normal cells seldom divide, balancing the rate of cell division with cell death to keep a constant number of cells.
 Cancer cells divide rapidly and avoid death, causing an accumulation of cells and eventually the formation of a tumor.

 Sacrum: The sacrum consists of five vertebrae at the base of the spine near the pelvis, and between the two hip bones.
 Its upper part connects with the last lumbar vertebra, and bottom part with the coccyx (tailbone).

-Sarcoma: Sarcomas are cancers of bone and connective tissue such as cartilage, fat, muslce, and blood vessels.
+Sarcoma: Sarcomas are cancers of bone and connective tissue such as cartilage, fat, muscle, and blood vessels.
 Chordoma is a type of sarcoma.

 Skull Base: The skull base consists of the bones of the skull located below and in front of the brain.

-Spinal Axis: The spinal axis refers to the anatomical structures of the spine, spinal chord, and skull.
+Spinal Axis: The spinal axis refers to the anatomical structures of the spine, spinal cord, and skull.

 Sporadic: Sporadic is a term used to describe cancer occurring in individuals without a family history of the same type of cancer.
 More specifically, sporadic cancers are those not caused by an inherited high-risk genetic mutation.

-Systemic: Systemic means throught the body, rather than confined to a specific location.
+Systemic: Systemic means throughout the body, rather than confined to a specific location.

-Thorasic spine: The thorasic spine consists of the twelve vertebrae of the upper and mid back, extending from the shoulders to the bottom of the rib cage
+Thoracic spine: The thoracic spine consists of the twelve vertebrae of the upper and mid back, extending from the shoulders to the bottom of the rib cage.

-Vertebrae: Vertebrae are the bones that make up the spinal column and surround the spinal chord.
+Vertebrae: Vertebrae are the bones that make up the spinal column and surround the spinal cord.